getappmap/appmap-js/docs/reference/appmap-java.md

 ```

 - **name** Provides the project name (required)
-- **appmap_dir** The directory where AppMaps will be saved by request recording.
+- **appmap_dir** The directory where AppMap Data will be saved by request recording.
 If unset, a default based on the project's build configuration file will be used.
 - **packages** A list describing how packages should be instrumented.
 For backwards compatibility, classes and methods can also be specified here.
 New projects should use the `methods` property to specify which methods to instrument.

 **packages**